-Coverage Begins If You Are a Your Active Medical and Life Coverage Ends Your Retiree Coverage is Effective Your Coverage is Activated Pilot, Flight Attendant, or TWU-Represented workgroup who retired before October 31, 2012 Or Agent, Representative or Planner who retired before January 1, 2010 AND you retired directly from active service with the Company at age 55 or over (age 50 or over for Pilots) When your Retiree Medical Benefit begins (provided you do not defer) and Life Insurance Benefit begins.
+Coverage Begins If You Are a Your Active Medical and Life Coverage Ends Your Retiree Coverage is Effective Your Coverage is Activated Pilot retiring on or before October 31, 2012, TWU-Represented workgroup employee retiring on or before October 31, 2012, Flight Attendant retiring on or before October 31, 2012, or Agent, Representative or Planner who retired before January 1, 2010, and you retired directly from active service with the Company at age 55 or over (age 50 or over for Pilots) When your Retiree Medical Benefit begins (provided you do not defer) and Life Insurance Benefit begins.
 All other active benefits (such as accident insurance, etc.) end on your last day on active payroll.
 If you retire before age 65, coverage is effective on the first day immediately following your last day on active payroll.
 If you retire at age 65 or later, coverage is effective the first of the month in which you attain age 65 or retire.
-If you attain age 65 on the first day of the month, coverage is effective on the first day of the month prior to your 65th birthday (this effective date coincides with the effective date of Medicare coverage).
+If you attain age 65 on the first day of the month, coverage is effective on the first day of the month prior to your 65 th birthday (this effective date coincides with the effective date of Medicare coverage).
 Automatically, upon your retirement.
-Agent, Representative or Planner who retired on or after January 1, 2011 but on or before October 31, 2012 Or Officer, Management / Specialist or Support Staff who retired on or before October 31, 2012, AND you retire directly from active service with the Company at age 55 or over When your Retiree Medical Benefit begins (provided you do not defer) and Life Insurance Benefit begins.
+Agent, Representative or Planner who retired on or after January 1, 2011 but on or before October 31, 2012 Officer, Management / Specialist or Support Staff who retired on or before October 31, 2012, and you retire directly from active service with the Company at age 55 or over When your Retiree Medical Benefit begins (provided you do not defer) and when your Life Insurance Benefit begins.
 All other active benefits (such as accident insurance, etc.) end on your last day on active payroll.
 If you retire before age 65, coverage is effective on the first day immediately following your last day on active payroll.
 When you reach age 65, your Retiree Medical Benefit ends.
 Pre-65: Upon receipt of your enrollment and first timely payment to activate the Retiree Medical Benefit.
 Age 65 or over: You are not eligible for coverage.